TimBrophy/report_analyser/README.md

 Activate the environment and install dependencies using the following command: $ pip install -r requirements.txt

 Copy the example_secrets file and create a file called secrets.toml.
 Complete all the details required, with at least one set of LLM credentials.
-Bear in mind that whichever LLM provider you choose not to use, you need to comment that option out in the dropdown or remove the LLM dropdown completely from the app.py file.
+Bear in mind that whichever LLM provider you choose **not** to use, you need to comment that option out in the dropdown or remove the LLM dropdown completely from the app.py file.
+I would recommend using BOTH integrations so that you can have fun comparing answers.

 ## Run
 Issue the command: streamlit run app.py and the application will open in a new browser window.
-Setup your data using the 'elastic tasks' menu item Check Indices looks for the required indices and if they dont exist, builds them Delete Indices does what it says on the button
+Setup your data using the 'elastic tasks' menu item:
+- Check Indices looks for the required indices and if they dont exist, builds them
+- Delete Indices does what it says on the button
-Check Pipelines does the same for pipelines as the Check Indices does for indices
+- Check Pipelines does the same for pipelines as the Check Indices does for indices

-# Dashboarding
-Dashboarding
+## Dashboarding
 I havent had time to rebuild the dashboards for the logging data - this should be a short exercise if you’d like to try it.
 Here’s a few use cases I recommend:
 - sentiment logger - are prompts and responses neutral, helpful, negative, positive?